gitspace/style-guide/Basic-grammar-rules.md

 If word is a singular noun ending in s, just add an apostrophe

-for goodness' sake
+> for goodness' sake
-for righteousness' sake
+> for righteousness' sake

-Joint versus seperate possession
+**Joint versus seperate possession**

 Closely linked nouns are refered to as a single unit when the possession in question is shared; therefore, the second item takes the possessive form.

-my aunt and uncle's house
+> my aunt and uncle's house
-Minneapolis and Saint Paul's transportation system
+> Minneapolis and Saint Paul's transportation system

 When possessions are discreet, both take possessive form

-my aunt's and uncle's medical profiles
+> my aunt's and uncle's medical profiles
-Kris' and Tony's turntables
+> Kris' and Tony's turntables
-Blake's and Eric's beards
+> Blake's and Eric's beards

-With compound nouns and noun phrases, the final noun takes the possesive form.
+**With compound nouns and noun phrases, the final noun takes the possesive form.**

-student assistants' time cards
+> student assistants' time cards

-If forming the possessive of italisized text, the 's is set in roman.
+**If forming the possessive of italisized text, the 's is set in roman.**

-Years should NEVER have an apostrophe unless they are used as possessive
+**Years should NEVER have an apostrophe unless they are used as possessive**

-1980s | 80s | 1750s
+> 1980s | 80s | 1750s
-1999's heaviest snowstorm
+> 1999's heaviest snowstorm

-The plural of single letters can have an apostrophe to avoid confusion.
+**The plural of single letters can have an apostrophe to avoid confusion.**

-Billy received three A's
+> Billy received three A's

-THE GENITIVE
+####THE GENITIVE

 Adding an apostrophe to a noun makes that noun look like a possessive.
-But children’s choir, war’s casualties, Alzheimer’s disease, and similar constructions are genitives.
+But children’s choir, war’s casualties, Alzheimer’s disease, and similar constructions are *genitives*.

 The term genitive comes from a Latin word that denotes generating, or begetting.
 It is also related to the word genus, and like a genus, it is used to classify another noun.
 Unlike a typical possessive, the genitive doesn’t indicate ownership; it indicates some other relationship between the first and second noun.

 A genitive can indicate:
-The source, as in the buyer’s counteroffer
+* The source, as in "the buyer’s counteroffer"
-The agent, as in the fielder’s error
+* The agent, as in "the fielder’s error"
-The object of an action, as in the child’s rescue
+* The object of an action, as in "the child’s rescue"
-The purpose, as in ladies’ lingerie
+* The purpose, as in "ladies’ lingerie"
-A type, as in a doctor’s appointment
+* A type, as in "a doctor’s appointment"
-Length, as in two weeks’ vacation
+* Length, as in "two weeks’ vacation"

 Careful writers use an apostrophe in such cases: teachers’ union rather than teachers union.

-The genitive has two quirks: First, you can use it without the primary noun, as in We are going to the doctor’s.
-Second, you can use it after of to indicate possession.
+The genitive has two quirks:

+* First, you can use it without the primary noun, as in "We are going to the doctor’s."

+* Second, you can use it after "of" to indicate possession.

     A dream of Jeannie (not the genitive) is different from a dream of Jeannie’s.
 In this case, the genitive noun (here, Jeannie) must be a living thing or a person, and the word before of (dream) must constitute only a part of the whole (all of Jeannie’s dreams).

     Thus, you’d write a friend of Bill’s—because Bill has many friends—and not a friend of Bill, the same as you’d write a friend of his and not a friend of him.